halanaman/PLC_Project/README.md

 Creating a branch `git checkout -b your-branch-name`

+Stage a file `git add file.c` or stage all changes in working directory `git add .`

+Commit your changes `git commit -m "Your commit message"`

 Pushing your branch `git push origin your-branch-name`

+### Merging onto main

+Switch to the main branch `git checkout main` or `git switch main`

+Pull any updates from main `git pull origin main`

+Merge your branch onto main `git merge your-branch-name`

+Resolve any merge conflicts, if any, then stage the resolved file(s) `git add resolved-file.txt`

+Complete the merge `git commit -m "Resolved merge conflicts"`

+Push `git push origin main`

 ## Prerequisites
 - Ensure you have `gcc` installed.